sam0x17/macro_magic/README.md

 For this reason it is recommended to stick with `import_tokens!` unless your use case requires the extra flexibility provided by `import_tokens_indirect!`.
 You can disable `import_tokens_indirect!` completely by not opting in to the "indirect" feature.

+## no_std

+This crate is `no_std` safe if you do not use the "indirect" feature at all, or if you only use the "indirect-write" feature when exporting tokens.
+The "indirect-read" feature brings in some std-dependent stuff that will break `no_std` compatibility.
+This is fine when in a proc macro, however since `#[export_tokens]` is used outside proc macro land you will want to only enable the "indirect-write" and not enable the "indirect-read" feature when in non-proc-macro contexts.
+If you don't care about `no_std` support, you can simply use the "indirect" feature which enables both "indirect-read" and "indirect-write".

+TLDR: If you care about `no_std` support and need to use indirect imports/exports, on your crate that needs to call `#[export_tokens]`, only enable the "indirect-write" feature, and do not enable the "indirect-read" feature.
+Elsewhere you can do whatever you want.